 In October, 2007, we entered into a Memorandum of Understanding ("MOU") for an advanced hybrid electric powertrain for the US Air Force Research Laboratory, totalling approximately \$0.5 million.
+Initial design review is currently underway.

 Also in October, 2007, we signed an MOU to establish a polymer Lithium Ion battery plant in India.
 The battery plant is a joint venture with Electrotherm India Ltd., a leading manufacturer of electric vehicles in India, and consists of an initial payment to Electrovaya for its technology, equity participation by Electrovaya as well as a royalty payment based on production.
 Electrovaya has the right to export batteries from the plant to overseas locations.
+Detailed specifications and definitive agreements are being developed.

 At the end of October, 2007, the Company announced it had received a purchase order for battery packs for Zero Emission Vehicles ("ZEV") from Miljobil Grenland AS, a subsidiary of Skagerak Energy and Norsk Hydro.
+Testing is underway.